List of resignations from the Guantanamo military commission: Darrel J. Vandeveld

-The BBC reports that the withheld evidence includes the confessions of two men who said they were the ones who actually made the attack.
+The BBC reports that the withheld evidence includes the confessions of two men who said they were the ones who actually committed the attack.

 Vandeveld's resignation was filed within the Military Commission system.
 The New York Times reported he had not commented publicly about his resignation.
 Carol Rosenberg, of the Miami Herald, quoted from Vandeveld's four-page resignation memo:

 Frakt claimed that Vandeveld had recommended a plea bargain and an early release for Jawad, who was a youth when the event took place.
 Held by the United States since 2002, he had been subjected to coercive "enhanced interrogation techniques", including prolonged sleep deprivation in Guantanamo's frequent flyer program.
-Frakt commented that Vandeveld: "could no longer continue to serve ethically as a prosecutor."
+Frakt commented that Vandeveld "could no longer continue to serve ethically as a prosecutor."

 Chief Prosecutor Colonel Lawrence Morris asserted:

-Morris' denigration of Vandeveld's claims was later refuted by the Bush administration, which admitted, as Vandeveld had contended, that the detainee prosecution files remained in a state of disarray, some six years after the Commissions had first been formed.
+Morris' denigration of Vandeveld's claims was later refuted by the Bush administration, which admitted, as Vandeveld had contended, that the detainee prosecution files remained in a state of disarray some six years after the Commissions had first been formed.

 Morris retired from the US Army within months after these revelations.
-He has since been appointed to a position created by the US Army JAG Corps for Morris upon his retirement: "Chief of Trial Advocacy."
+He has since been appointed to a position created by the US Army JAG Corps for him upon his retirement: Chief of Trial Advocacy.

 According to Josh Meyer, writing in the Los Angeles Times, Frakt planned to call Vandeveld as a witness on September 25 or 26, 2008.

 Vandeveld was willing to testify.
 But his superiors planned to block his testimony.
 According to Meyers, Frakt planned to ask Henley, the Presiding Officer, to compel Vandeveld's testimony.